PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 >
 > From *Super Mario Bros.
 Wonder*{: .italic }
 > Bulrush are typically placid beasts roaming the grasslands of the world.
-But placid doesn’t mean harmless!
+But placid doesn't mean harmless!
 They charge at each other as a greeting, which often leads many to be on the pointy end of their horns, warranted or not.
 >
 > ***+2 Heart**{: .heart-color}*{: .text-gamma .header-font }
 > *2 Power, 0 Defense*{: .text-gamma .header-font }